giankdiluvi/giankdiluvi.github.io/index.md

 - STAT 203 statistical methods, fall 2019 @ UBC
 - EST 14102 probability II, spring and fall 2016 @ ITAM

 **Flexible learning**:
 an initiative that brings together open and vetted resources to help promote the teaching and learning of introductory statistics.

+There are the resources that I have developed:

 - First Bayes \
   <a href="https://shiny-apps.stat.ubc.ca/FlexibleLearning/FirstBayes/Beta-Binomial/" >